blex-max/apb-pileup-browser/README.md

 This software is in a demo state and feedback is very much appreciated as I work towards a 1.0 release!

 Below is a text screencap of the TUI, with explanatory comments in CAPTIALS.
-Rendering is richer in the TUI, but the screencap gives the basic idea.
+Rendering is richer and better-looking in the TUI, but the screencap gives the basic idea.
 Bases which match the provided reference are displayed as `=`, and deletions are displayed as a bold `-`.
 ```
      READS ALIGNED TO REFERENCE ↓                              PER READ DATA ↓
 ╭─────────────────────────────────────────────────────┬────────────────────────────────────────────────────────────────────────────────╮